Shadkoech/Shadkoech/README.md

 ![Software Engineer](https://github.com/Shadkoech/Shadkoech/blob/main/Make%20your%20README.png)

 # Koech Shadrack
-I'm Koech Shadrack from Kenya, and I am a passionate fullstack Software Engineer.
+I'm Koech from Kenya, and I am a passionate fullstack Software Engineer.
 I do enjoy learning new languages and Frameworks such as React and React Native, Django etc. My Mantra is consistent effort for continued growth and development in the field of SE

 ## Skills and Experience
 - 🐍 Python with Django